syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-PDF-Conformance.md

 {% highlight ASP.NET Core %}

-//Create a new document with PDF/A-1b standard.
+//Create a new document with PDF/A-1b standard

 PdfDocument document = new PdfDocument(PdfConformanceLevel.Pdf_A1B);

-//Add a page to the document.
+//Add a page to the document

 PdfPage page = document.Pages.Add();

-//Create PDF graphics for the page.
+//Create PDF graphics for the page

 PdfGraphics graphics = page.Graphics;

-//Load the TrueType font from the local file.
+//Load the TrueType font from the local file

 FileStream fontStream = new FileStream("Arial.ttf", FileMode.Open, FileAccess.Read);

 PdfFont font = new PdfTrueTypeFont(fontStream, 14);

-//Draw the text.
+//Draw the text

 graphics.DrawString("Hello World!!!", font, PdfBrushes.Black, new Syncfusion.Drawing.PointF(0, 0));